Guitar Fretboard Wood Types: Ebony Vs Rosewood Vs Maple

 Fretboard Types

 Theoretically, one could manufacture a guitar fretboard from just about any wood.
 In practice, some woods perform significantly better than others due to their density, porousness, and affordability.

 As such, three guitar fretboard woods are responsible for the vast majority of guitar fingerboards: rosewood, maple, and ebony.

-As fretboards, rosewood, maple, and ebony all produce excellent sound and are easy to work with and play.
+As fretboards, these woods produce excellent sound and are easy to work with and play.

 1. Rosewood Fretboards